 docker compose --profile frontend --profile debug up the profiles

 COMPOSE_PROFILES environment variable.

 You can set environment variables for various docker compose options, including the

 COMPOSE_FILE environment variable is equivalent to passing the

-COMPOSE_PROJECT_NAME environment variable does the same for to the
+COMPOSE_PROJECT_NAME environment variable does the same as the

-If flags are explicitly set on command line, associated environment variable is ignored
+If flags are explicitly set on the command line, the associated environment variable is ignored.

 ||Control when to print ANSI control characters ("never"|"always"|"auto")|